Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 The Canary Release plugin allows you to route traffic to two separate upstream services, referred to as _Service A_ and _Service B_.
-The location of _Service A_ is defined by the `upstream_url` property of the **Route** on which the Canary Release plugin is enabled.
+The location of _Service A_ is defined by the `service` entity for the request being proxied.
 The location of _Service B_ is defined by the `config.upstream_host`, `config.upstream_port`, and/or `config.upstream_uri` as configured on the plugin.